 - Drain the broad beans and refresh in cold water, then drain again.

 - Remove the broad beans from the skins and place in a food processor, jug blender or deep sided bowl.

-- Add 3 tbsp olive oil, 2 tbsp lemon juice and 1 tbsp tahini.
+- Add 3 tablespoon olive oil, 2 tablespoon lemon juice and 1 tablespoon tahini.
 Season with salt and pepper.
 Blitz until smooth.
 Taste and adjust the seasoning and add a little more lemon juice if desired.